ms-hashemi/COMS-576/Project/README.txt

 * queue.py
 * draw_cspace.py (This can be obtained from the course github.)

-For Task 1, run
+For RRT, run

-$ python hw5.py --alg rrt
+$ python project.py --alg rrt

+For k-RRT*, run

+$ python project.py --alg rrt_optimal

-For Task 2, run
+For PRM, run

-$ python hw5.py --alg prm
+$ python project.py --alg prm

+For k-PRM*, run

+$ python project.py --alg prm_optimal

 It will take a few seconds before showing the plot of the configuration space, the roadmap, and the path.